 Explicit provision has been made as a reserve on the balance sheet for all future investment and non-investment expenses expected to be paid from the pension fund.
-This amount is assumed to be 0.35% of assets per year in the future and is based on recent plan experience.
-This assumption remains unchanged from the previous valuation.
+This amount is assumed to be 0.25% of assets per year in the future and is based on recent Plan experience.
+This assumption is decreased from 0.35% in the previous valuation.